 The primary emphasis of the ILP is on undergraduate students.
-The library offers a comprehensive, integrated, and systematic sequence of instruction at the undergraduate level to satisfy the UCCS general education outcome for information literacy.
+The library offers a comprehensive, integrated, and systematic sequence of instruction at the undergraduate level to satisfy the UCCS Compass Curriculum Goal for information literacy.

 For more information about the undergraduate IL program, see Information Literacy Skills Progression for Undergraduate Students.

 Transfer students may enter the University as lower- or upper-division students.
 They may or may not be required to enroll in lower division general education courses where information literacy is emphasized.
 However, they may receive information literacy instruction in a variety of lower- and upper-division courses in the disciplines as well as an advanced core course, courses that have been designated as writing intensive, and a capstone course (all of which are part of the new general education curriculum that will become operational during the 2014-15 academic year.